Summer in Warsaw: things to do in Warsaw in the summertime

 Outdoor karting track at the National Stadium

-From May until September.
 Location: the National Stadium (PGE Narodowy), Al. Ks.
 J. Poniatowskiego 1 Street, car entrance from ul.
 R. Siwca Street, entrance from gate number 9.
 It is an outdoor track that also has go-karts for children (Junior go-karts: karts for children from approx. 135-140 cm tall) as well as two-seater go-karts- taxi (An adult takes the driver’s position.
 The child is a passenger.
 Available for children aged 5+ over 120 cm tall).
 Offer for children includes summer camps, go-kart school, and birthday parties.
-Due to exclusive reservations of the track, please check the Calendar for track availability dates before going out.
+Opening hours: Monday-Friday 2 pm – 10 pm, Saturday-Sunday 10 am – 10 pm.
+Due to exclusive reservations of the track, please check the track availability dates before going out.
 Individual tickets for go-kart rides are sold on an ongoing basis at the track reception (without prior reservation).
 Reservations are possible only for groups.
 It’s an outdoor track – it’s closed when it rains.
 Location on Google map.
-Website in PolishFacebook page.
+Website in Polish, Facebook.
 Instagram.
-Click here to read our post featuring karting tracks in the Warsaw area.

 Horse Racing at Służewiec Racetrack

 From the end of April until mid-November.
-Location: Tor Wyścigów Konnych Służewiec, Puławska 266 Street (Ursynów), more in Polish and online tickets (visitors up to 18 years old free entrance).
-The Służewiec Horse Racetrack is not only a horse race but also an important monument in Warsaw – the track was opened in June 1939, and at that time it was the most modern and largest horse racing track in Europe.
+Location: Tor Wyścigów Konnych Służewiec, Puławska 266 Street (Ursynów), online tickets (visitors up to 18 years old free entrance).
+The Służewiec Horse Racetrack is not only a horse race but also an essential monument in Warsaw – the track was opened in June 1939, and it was the most modern and largest horse racing track in Europe.
 Of course, you don’t have to play sports betting if you don’t want to.
-It’s fun to watch the horses (sometimes you can even get up close), the children can play on the playground, you can eat something, and the race area itself is a huge green space!
+It’s fun to watch the horses (sometimes you can even get up close), the children can play on the playground, you can eat something, and the race area itself is a vast green space!
 It is also worth paying attention to the kilometer-long wall separating the area of the Racing Track from Puławska Street, which has become a street gallery of Polish graffiti artists.
-Horse racing in Warsaw takes place almost every weekend, from end-April to mid-November.
+Horse racing in Warsaw occurs almost every weekend, from April to mid-November.
 How to get there?
 By car, through the main gate at Puławska Street, where there is a large parking lot.
 You can also take tram no. 4 or 10 to the terminus.
 Website in English.

 Historical picnic at the medieval castle ruins in Czersk, 40 km from Warsaw